nrzaman/take-home-assessment-2025/README.md

 These steps are required to be able to run the application on your local machine.
 The following steps assume that the user is running the application on macOS.

+#### GitHub
-1. Generate a personal access token (PAT) in GitHub if you have not done so already.
+1. Generate an `ssh-key` for GitHub if you have not done so already by following the steps outlined in [this linked document](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-2. Clone this repository (SSH recommended in order to use the PAT, using `git clone`).
+2. Open a Terminal window and clone this repository (SSH recommended in order to use the `ssh-key`, using `git clone`).

-3. Install `npm`
-4. Install `python3`
+#### Installers

+1. Install [Homebrew](https://brew.sh/).
+This will allow you to use the command `brew install` in the Terminal to be able to install most libraries.

+#### Python
+1. Open a Terminal and navigate to the parent directory of where you cloned the repository.
+2. Install `python3` by using the command `brew install python`.
+You may also follow the steps documents at [this link](https://docs.python.org/3/using/mac.html).
+This should automatically install `pip` or `pip3`.
+Then, run the following commands:
-5. Run `pip3 install flask`
+    a.
+Run `pip3 install flask` (Note: Try `pip install` if `pip3` doesn't work)
-6. Run `pip3 install flask_cors`
+    b.
+Run `pip3 install flask_cors` (Note: Try `pip install` if `pip3` doesn't work)
-7. Run `pip3 install psycopg2`
+    c.
+Run `pip3 install psycopg2` (Note: Try `pip install` if `pip3` doesn't work)
+    d.
+Run `pip3 install pytest` (Note: Try `pip install` if `pip3` doesn't work)
+3. Confirm python installation by typing `python --version`
+4. Once confirmed, a python virtual environment needs to be installed.
+Run `python3 -m venv .venv`.
+5. Then, activate the virtual environment by running `source .venv/bin/activate`

+#### NPM
+1. Install `npm` by following the instructions linked [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-8. Run `npm install --no-save`
+2. Run `npm install --no-save`

-9. Install PostgreSQL
+#### PostgreSQL
+1. Install [PostgreSQL](https://www.postgresql.org/download/macosx/) by using the command `brew install postgresql@vv` where `vv` is the version number you would like to install.
-10. Update `src/config/db_config.json` with the relevant database credentials if needed.
+2. Update `src/config/db_config.json` with the relevant database credentials if needed.
-11. Run `npm run db:create-db`
+3. Run `npm run db:create-db`
-12. Navigate to `/src/api/` and create a Python virtual environment.
-13. Install `pytest` in `/src/api`

 ### Running